Usmansharafa/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script moves the file 'betty' in '/tmp/' directory to '/tmp/my_first_directory'
 ## 8-firstdelete
 This script deletes the file 'betty' in '/tmp/my_first_directory'
+## 9-firstdirdeletion
+This script deletes the directory 'my_first_directory' that is in the '/tmp' directory